savyrosea/COVID19_Violations_Nashville/README.md

 ### Part 2:
-The file davidson_cases.csv contains the number of COVID cases in Davidson county per day from March 8 through October 29.
-Use this dataset to compare the trend for the number of cases over time to the number of reported violations.
-Feel free to add any additional data that you think might be useful.
+- The file davidson_cases.csv contains the number of COVID cases in Davidson county per day from March 8 through October 29
+- Used this dataset to compare the trend for the number of cases over time to the number of reported violations
+- Plotted the rolling average of violations and Covid cases in Nashville per week to look for patterns

 <p float="left">
   <img src="https://github.com/savyrosea/COVID19_Violations_Nashville/blob/main/pictures/rolling_av1.png" width="550" />